SofaDefrost/SPM/README.md

 sofa-spm is a small tool to search for sofa plugins or components & install them with their dependencies with as few as possible steps.

-WARNING: the last version allows the installation of binary version of Sofa & Plugins, this is highly experimental so for the moment, trying to install -bin- packages have a big chance to just fail.

 ### Install
 You can install sofa-spm by simply using pip and by typing:
 ```console